 Limited, competitive scholarships are available for MBA students.
 To be considered the student must have taken the GMAT earning a competitive score and completed a Free Application for Federal Student Aid (FAFSA).
 Students must also submit a two paragraph scholarship statement explaining what qualities make them a chosen candidate for the scholarship and address their financial need.
-Scholarship statements may be sent via email to Michael Harrington, Director of Graduate Admissions, maharrington@okcu.edu.
-The priority deadline for scholarship consideration for spring admission is November 1.
-The priority deadline for scholarship consideration for fall admission is July 1.
+Scholarship statements may be sent via email to gadmissions@okcu.edu.
+The priority deadline for scholarship consideration for is July 1 for fall admission and November 1 for spring admission.